ClabEnergyProject/SEM-1.2/README.md

 # SEM-1.2
-Python 3.7 and cvxpy 1.x version of SEM-1.
+Python 3.7 (or 3.6!) and cvxpy 1.x version of SEM-1.
 This is a Simple Energy Model that optimizes electricity (or electricity and fuels) without considering any spatial variation, policy, capacity markets, etc.

 Currently, the technologies considered in this release of SEM 1.2 are: